Currently Shawn Flynn is President of St. Joseph’s College at the University of Alberta.

-As of July 2021, Flynn serves as the 19th President of St. Joseph’s College, at the University of Alberta.
+As of July 2021, Flynn serves as the 19th President of St. Joseph’s College.
 He has also served as the Vice-President (Academic) and Dean and is an Associate Professor of Hebrew Bible at St. Joseph's College.
-Dr Flynn enjoys the outdoors and time in the woods.
-Shawn was born in British Columbia, and has appreciated living in beautiful places.
-He lives in Edmonton, Alberta

 ADMINISTRATION